-The features on both helmets are fairly similar, but the 4Forty tops the Chronicle in this aspect, as it has several more features that would normally be found on more premium helmets.
+The features on both helmets are fairly similar, but the 4Forty tops the Chronicle in this aspect.
+It has several more features that would normally be found on more premium helmets.

-The Bell 4Forty has a float fit retention system, with a rubber dial which makes it very easy to tighten while riding, even with gloves on.
-It is integrated with MIPS, so the rider gets a good all-round retention system.
+The Bell 4Forty has a float fit retention system.
+The system has a rubber dial which makes it very easy to tighten while riding, even with gloves on.
+The fit system is also integrated with MIPS, so the rider gets a good all-round retention system.

 The visor is goggle and glasses compatible, so there is no need to be storing goggles around the neck for climbing.
-The visor is a good length, blocks the sun when you need, but isn’t so long it noticeably sticks out (like the Giro Switchblade in open face).
+The visor is a good length.
+It blocks the sun when you need, but isn’t so long it noticeably sticks out.

 It has Bells ‘No-Twist Tri-Glides’ which prevent the straps from getting twisted, so they comfortably sit against your cheek.
-It’s not a necessity on a helmet but considering this is a mid-range helmet it is quite a nice feature to have!
+It’s not a necessity on a helmet, but it is quite a nice feature to have!

-The 4Forty also has the sweat guide which was mentioned previously but is again another more advanced feature to have on a mid-range helmet.
+The 4Forty also has the sweat guide, which is another ‘nice to have’ feature on the helmet!

-The Bell 4Forty and the Giro Chronicle are two very good helmets.
-You would be hard-pressed to go a day out in the bike park without seeing a Bell or Giro helmet out there, so you know they are brands to trust.
+The Bell 4Forty vs Giro Chronicle comparison has shown that they are both very good helmets.
+It is hard to go a day out in the bike park without seeing a Bell or Giro helmet.
+So you know they are brands to trust.

-They are both helmets we would happily take out riding on the trails all day, knowing that our heads will be protected and that we will be comfortable all day.
+They are both helmets we would happily take out riding on the trails all day, knowing that our heads will be protected and comfortable all day.
 While they do not provide the safety of full downhill helmets, they are exceptionally safe helmets with great rear coverage and MIPS integration.

 While the two helmets are very similar, there are some notable differences.
-The Chronicle is the safer of the two (just slightly) with greater coverage of the head, particularly around the back of the head.
+The Chronicle is technically the safer of the two, ever so slightly.
+As it has greater coverage of the head, particularly around the back of the head.
 It is also considered by many as the more comfortable and better ventilated of the two helmets.
 In saying this, I wouldn’t rule out the 4Forty just yet.

-The Bell 4Forty has several features that have been extracted from the more advanced Bell Sixer, such as the sweat guide, float fit retention system, and the No-Twist Tri-Glides.
-And while I wouldn’t purchase a helmet just for these features, you do get a more premium helmet for the price.
+The Bell 4Forty has several features that have been extracted from the more advanced Bell Sixer.
+This includes the sweat guide, float fit retention system, and the No-Twist Tri-Glides.
+And while these don’t play a huge role in deciding on a helmet, you do get a more premium helmet for the price.

-In terms of a winner, the Chronicle has to take this one out.
-As mentioned right at the beginning of this comparison, the main criteria in choosing a helmet are the safety, comfort and ventilation, which the Chronicle edges over the 4Forty for.
+In our opinion, the Chronicle takes the win here.
+The main criteria in choosing a helmet are safety, comfort and ventilation, which the Chronicle edges over the 4Forty for.